maevadevs/Learn-SQL-Server/03-ddl/01-database/02-drop-database.md

 - **`IF EXISTS` option is available from SQL Server 2016 (13.x)**
   - Conditionally only delete a database if the database already exists, else skip
-  - **note: If you attempt to delete a nonexisting database without specifying the `IF EXISTS` option, SQL Server will issue an error**
+  - **NOTE: If you attempt to delete a nonexisting database without specifying the `IF EXISTS` option, SQL Server will issue an error**
 - **NOTE:**
   - `DROP DATABASE` deletes the database + the physical disk files used by the database
   - **Make sure to have a backup of the database in case you want to restore it in the future**